Skip to content

 Suppose the requirement for UserWithPostsForSpecificBusinessA changes: it should only load the latest 3 posts for each user.

-You just create a new DataLoader and swap it in.
+You just create a new DataLoader and reference it by field name.
 (UserWithPostsForSpecificBusinessB is completely unaffected.)

 class UserWithPostsForSpecificBusinessA(User):